 Merrill Lynch Commodities, Inc. (MLCI) filed an application for market-based rate authority, with an accompanying tariff.
 The proposed tariff provides for wholesale sales of capacity, energy, and ancillary services at market-based rates.
 MLCI also requested waiver of various Commission regulations.
 In particular, MLCI requested that the Commission grant blanket approval under 18 CFR part 34 of all future issuances of securities and assumptions of liability by MLCI.

-On July 20, 2004, pursuant to delegated authority, the Director, Division of Tariffs and Market Development—South, granted the request for blanket approval under part 34, subject to the following:
+On July 20, 2004, pursuant to delegated authority, the Director, Division of Tariffs and Market Development—South, granted the Start Printed Page 45696request for blanket approval under part 34, subject to the following:

 Any person desiring to be heard or to protest the blanket approval of issuances of securities or assumptions of liability by MLCI should file a motion to intervene or protest with the Federal Energy Regulatory Commission, 888 First Street, NE., Washington, DC 20426, in accordance with Rules 211 and 214 of the Commission's Rules of Practice and Procedure (18 CFR 385.211 and 385.214).